Norwegian Elkhound

 The Norwegian Elkhound is one of the Northern Spitz-type breeds of dog and is the National Dog of Norway.
 The Elkhound has served as a hunter, guardian, herder, and defender.
 It is known for its courage in tracking and hunting elk and other large game, such as bears or wolves.
 The Norwegian Elkhound was first presented at a dog exhibition in Norway in 1877.

-The Norwegian name of the breed is Norsk elghund.
+The Norwegian name of the breed is Norsk elghund grå.
 The breed's object in the hunt is to independently track down and hold the elk at bay—jumping in and out toward the elk, distracting its attention, while signaling to the hunters by barking very loudly—until the hunter who follows the sound can arrive to shoot it.
 The dog will only bark while the elk is stationary, but it can also slowly drive the elk towards shooters lying in wait.
 The Norwegian Elkhound is also used on a leash.
 In this mode of hunting, the dog leads the hunter in the direction of the elk while keeping quiet.